 For Catholics, the Sacrament of Baptism is the first step in a lifelong journey of commitment and discipleship.
 Whether we are baptized as infants or adults, baptism is the Church’s way of celebrating and enacting the embrace of God.

 Click here to fill out the Baptism Inquiry form.
 The first step toward having your child baptized is to fill out this Baptism Inquiry form.
-Once your form is received, someone will be in touch to help you register for a Baptismal class and a date for the Baptism.
+Once your form is received, someone will be in touch to help you register for a Baptismal class and decide on a date for the Baptism.